ianrenton/ianrenton.com/_guides/2016-02-06-install-linux-on-a-linx-1010b-tablet.markdown

 Your first decision is the distribution and version of Linux to install.
 My personal preference is for Fedora Linux and the GNOME desktop environment, as this combination seems to provide the best support for the LINX1010B tablet's hardware at the time this page was last updated.

-With Fedora Workstation 36, the following all work:
+With Fedora Workstation 37, the following all work:

 *   Installation
 *   Dual-booting with Windows 10
 *   Touchscreen with multi-touch and on-screen keyboard
-*   Automatic screen rotation using accelerometer *(after applying system updates for the first time)*
+*   Automatic screen rotation using accelerometer
 *   Gestures and long-press to right click
 *   Sleep
 *   Screen brightness